greenjoe/Awww/README.md

 ````
 will print `Error Unexpected token =`.
 In case there is no error the result handler's argument is just a transferred function's name.

-If there is no need to use different handlers in every transferexecution the default handlers can be set.
+If there is no need to use different handlers in every transfer/execution the default handlers can be set.
 ````javascript
 workerWrapper.setDefaultErrorHandler(logError);
 workerWrapper.setDefaultResultHandler(log);
 ````

 If both default and specific handlers are set, the default ones will run earlier.

+Error objects properties are different in every browser.
+Awww transfers the following properties of errors objects: description, fileName, lineNumber, message, name, number, stack.
+Many of them may be undefined, the most widely supported property is probably "message".

 ### Contribution